 Under the First Amendment claim, the teacher alleged that his possession of the firearm on school grounds was merely a pretext for the defendants’ true motivation, which was to punish the teacher for holding conservative political beliefs.
 At trial, testimony of the teacher, the Principal, the Assistant Superintendent, and the Superintendent were presented to the jury.
 However, none of these witnesses provided any testimony that proved retaliatory animus against the teacher’s political beliefs.
 At the conclusion of the plaintiff’s case, therefore, the defendants moved for a directed verdict.
 The Court granted a directed verdict in favor of all defendants, concluding that the plaintiff had not proffered evidence sufficient for any reasonable juror to find in his favor.

-For more information on how Meyers Fozi & Dwork, LLP can assist you, your business or organization, please call 760-444-0039.
+For more information on how Fozi Dwork & Modafferi, LLP can assist you, your business or organization, please call 760-444-0039.